 Finishing

 Fasten off leaving an 8″ tail.
 Use a yarn needle to thread the tail through the remaining stitches.
-Secure the opening and weave in the ends.

 By using this pattern, you agree to our terms of use: